 I don't understand that.

-It was put out by a company uh that we know on this program, nine line, and you know, it was put out by a bunch of vets and the ad featuring soldiers and first responders and you know, images of military graves decorated with American flags, giving credit to them for protecting the rights of those like even Colin Kaepernick to protest.
+And, you know, it was put out by a bunch of vets, an ad featuring soldiers and first responders and, you know, images of military graves decorated with American flags, giving credit to them for protecting the rights of those like even Colin Kaepernick to protest.

-I why would CBS reject that?
+Why would CBS reject that?

-Well, you know, one thing you start talking about our military and our first responders.
+Well, you know, one thing, you start talking about our military and our first responders.

-So I'm gonna stand with them.
+So I'm going to stand with them.

 We have people that died, people that went to fight.